 Research Methods

-Qualitative Research I Survey Research I Semiotics I Discourse Analysis
+Qualitative Research I Survey Research I Semiotics I Advanced Qualitative Analysis

-Marketers who skip the qualitative research stage and go straight to a survey end up measuring only about what they already know.
+If you skip the qualitative research stage and go straight to a survey you will end up measuring only about what you already know.
 You cannot learn anything new unless you do qualitative research first.

 We are experts in qualitative research.
 Indeed, because of her innovative approach Susan Bell has been called one of ‘four prominent voices’ in qualitative research worldwide.

-Techniques include looping conversations, journey mapping, projective and enabling questions, sensory qualitative research and co-creation.
+The techniques we use include looping conversations, journey mapping, laddering, mood boards, pack sorts and other projective and enabling questions, sensory qualitative research and co-creation.

 We have particular expertise in any category where rituals are important – such as many food and personal care categories, and in the concept of liminality.